 Washington State's elected County Auditors (and the King County Election Supervisor) conduct elections in Washington State.
 Our counties are responsible to provide election staff, register voters, ensure the voter database is accurate and correct, acquire and maintain voting tabulation systems, voting centers, and all associated security for ballot drop boxes, facilities, physical, and cyber.
-Federal funding and support, such as that provided by the Help America Vote Act, is imperative to assist in guaranteeing fair and secure elections.
-The funds allocated to Washington State through the Help America Vote Act were often passed through to counties and used to:
+Federal funding and support, such as that provided by the Help America Vote Act were often passed through to counties and used to: